• Facebook

 Bacon or ham: Add a few strips of bacon or a ham hock to give the beans meaty flavor.

-Cheese: After the beans have cooked, drain the liquid and then sprinkle grated cheddar, Monterrey Jack or a Mexican cheese like Cotija on top.
+Cheese: After the beans have cooked, drain the liquid and then sprinkle grated cheddar, Monterrey Jack or a Mexican cheese like Cotija cheese on top.

 Ratio of Beans to Water